Hi, my name is

 • Developing Kubernetes Operators.

-How have I become a devops?
-I started as a developer many years ago (Java ee/JavaScript).
-I started as a developer many years ago (Java ee/JavaScript).
-After a few years, I soon (maven) got interested into automation, with CI/CD.
-And because CI/CD involves managing infrastructure (servers, remember Jenkins?), I completely fell for infrastructure management, and automating everything.
+How have I become a devops/cloud engineer?
+After a few years as developer, I soon got interested into automation with CI/CD (maven).
+Because CI/CD involves managing infrastructure (servers, remember Jenkins?), I was pulled into infrastructure management, and completely got into automating infrastructure ops.

-Linux, Virtual Box, Openstack, Docker and Kubernetes, all of them came along just naturally.
+Linux, Virtual Box, Terraform, Openstack, Docker and Kubernetes, all of them just came along naturally.

 • Packer